boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 was selected earlier in the workflow, selected databases will reflect that selection.
 You can return to default by clicking "bio".
 If any custom databases exist, they can be selected here as well.

+### Generating de novo structure candidates with MSNovelist (5)

+Sometimes it might be necessary to go beyond the limits of structure database search.
+Together with the predicted fingerprint, compound classes and custom databases, SIRIUS 6 offers de novo generation of candidate structures through MSNovelist.
+See TODO make and link in prerequisites for more details on the underlying science.

+Please note that the likelihood of any de novo generation method performing well for actual novel compounds is very low.
+Results should be seen as suggestions or starting points for semi-manual analysis of compounds that cannot be elucidated otherwise.

+**MSNovelist will slow your SIRIUS work flow down significantly, use with caution.**

 #### Import of custom structure and spectra databases